Wandering Bajans

 Read the full Wellington post →

 Wellington is the capital of New Zealand and the windiest city in the world.
-Excellent coffee, a remarkable food scene, a thriving arts and music culture and Te Papa, the national museum, which is free and genuinely one of the best museums I have visited anywhere.
-I only had one day and I wish I had given it two.
+Excellent coffee, a remarkable food scene and Te Papa, the national museum — free and genuinely one of the best museums I have visited anywhere.

-• Te Papa Tongarewa — the national museum.
-Free, extraordinary, half a day minimum
+• Te Papa Tongarewa — the national museum, free, half a day minimum

 • WETA Workshop — the studio behind Lord of the Rings, Narnia, Avatar

-• Mount Victoria lookout — 30-minute walk, panoramic views over the city and harbour
+• Mount Victoria lookout — panoramic views over the city and harbour

 The Interislander ferry to Picton departs from Wellington — the crossing through the Marlborough Sounds is one of the more beautiful things you will do in New Zealand without really trying.